yangmengjie2023/hofstadter_butterfly/README.md

 # mp4 file
 See chiral propagation.

-For any correspondence, you may contact me at yangmengjie02@gmail.com
+For any correspondence, you may contact me at mengjie.yang@u.nus.edu